nhsengland/virtual-wards-draft-standards/4_Data_Transfer_Mechanisms.md

 Mechanisms which could be used for transferring data between systems include:

 - [MESH (Message Exchange for Social Care and Health)](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh) - MESH is the main secure large file transfer service used across health and care organisations.
+MESH is used in NHS services/standards such as **GP Connect Send Document** and the **Transfer of Care APIs**.

 - [FHIR Exchange Module](https://www.hl7.org/fhir/exchange-module.html) - the FHIR standard defines methods for exchanging data between systems.